CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/settings-editor.md

 ---
 title: "Settings Editor"
 linkTitle: "Settings Editor"
-description: "View the values of input variables."
+description: "Set the values of input variables used when debugging a flow."
-weight: 40
+weight: 50
 ---

 # {{% param title %}}